Why

 "Before IFI, I had been in America for two years and never once been invited into an American's home."
 Student from East Asia

 "I was a new believer who accepted the Lord as my savior for a few months.
 It was a very blessed year for me and it was crucial to build the foundation of my faith."
-X.T., ISEED alumni, East Asia
+X.T., alumni, East Asia

 "Even today as a full-time worker living in Asia, I feel it is my responsibility to admit my country's past and ask for their forgiveness before start teaching the Word.
 So many doors have opened up...
 He is building the bridge of peace!"
-Y.I., ISEED alumni, 15 years in cross-cultural work
+Y.I., alumni, 15 years in cross-cultural work

 "Before I joined IFI, I was very introverted and shy.
 I remembered when an American lady approached me and asked me for a cup of coffee after church, I ran away immediately."
-Ruly, ISEED alumni, Indonesia
+Ruly, alumni, Indonesia

 One Mission.
-Two Metrics.
+Three Metrics.

 | Metric | Definition | FY25 Actual | Year 1 Target |